 Over the past few years, the French e-commerce market has constantly evolved with the rapid expansion of marketplaces, mobile share in traffic, express delivery, development of new services and value-added functionalities.
 In this context of strong acceleration of innovation and volumes which has led to the consolidation of the e-commerce market, Cnova's priority was to reach a critical size.
-In 2018, Cnova reached a milestone towards building a profitable growth, in a more mature e-commerce market, with more loyal clients and an increased monetization strategy.
-Leveraging on its 2018 solid financial results, Cnova accelerated in 2019 its shift towards a platform model generating a profitable growth.
+In the last few years, Cnova reached a milestone towards building a profitable growth, in a more mature e-commerce market, with more loyal clients and an increased monetization strategy.
+Leveraging on its recent solid results, Cnova accelerated in 2020 its shift towards a platform model generating a profitable growth.